kbogar/incident-handlers-journal/README.md

-# Reviewed and documented security incidents using the incident handler`s journal
+# Reviewed and documented a security incident using the incident handler`s journal

-## Scenario #1
+## Scenario

 As a cybersecurity analyst, I have to review the details of a security incident and document the incident using the incident handler`s journal.